ike-keichan/KeiLisp/README_Function.md

 ### exit
 **(exit)**
-Function to exit the Lisp interpreter.
+Function to exit the Lisp interpreter.<br>
+This function is KeiLisp only.
+This is no support with KeiLisp-onWeb.

 ```
 >> (exit)